 The Circle line shows objects within the solar system — our home planet replaces Mansion House, with Saturn at Bayswater and gas giant Jupiter taking over Euston Square.

 Comets have taken over the Hammersmith & City line, with Halley's Comet and Hale-Bop making an appearance, with stations at the end of the Metropolitan line represented by spacecraft including Rosetta, Voyager 1 and the International Space Station.

 There's plenty to keep space experts busy, with phrases such as 'cosmology' and 'exotic astrophysics' bandied around, but casual space observers will see plenty they recognise too.

-The map has been created to coincide with NASA's Mars 2020 mission, which launched in July 2020 and is due to touchdown on the Red Planet in February 2021 — so about the time it takes to travel the entire length of the Central line.
+The map was created to coincide with NASA's Mars 2020 mission, which launched in July 2020 and touched down on the Red Planet in February 2021 — so about the time it takes to travel the entire length of the Central line.

 Gone all starry-eyed at the thought?
 Copies of the map are available to buy — along with magnets, mugs, tea towels and the like — from the Royal Museums Greenwich shop.
 Posters are available from the London Transport Museum Shop.
 Funds raised will support the museums, and be reinvested into the transport network by TfL.

 Julie Dixon, Head of Customer Information Design & Partnerships at Transport for London, said: